nhquyetdev/Discord-Quest-Completion/README.md

 ### After finish - close the app and delete folder

 ### **Update** Button is to update locations.txt
-I will try my best to update more games if possible Request more games please contact me or give me any info to confirm, thank you so much
+ I will try my best to update more games if possible.

+To request more games please contact me or give me any information, thank you so much

 ## Limitation
 Currently the tool is not supporting steam games, I will update in the future